denoland/fresh/docs/concepts/static-files.md

-> TODO(lucacasonato): this page still needs to be completed

 Fresh automatically serves static assets placed in a `static/` directory in the project root.
 These assets are served at the root of the webserver, with a higher priority than routes.
 This means that if a given request matches a file